-3. Children who have a sibling who is already on the roll of the school and will continue to attend the school at the time of admission.

-4. All other children.
+- 1. "Looked After Children" or "previously Looked After Children" or Children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+Children who have a sibling who is already on the roll of the school and will continue to attend the school at the time of admission. - 3.
+Vulnerable Children: A child is eligible in this category where the child has an identified social or medical need - 4.
+All other children.
 If a school is oversubscribed in any of the categories above, children who live closest to the school will be given priority.
 If the distance measurement is equal for two or more applicants the place will be allocated by the drawing of lots.